master-technology/desktop-menuitem/README.md

-# gnome-desktop-menuitem
+# desktop-menuitem
-Create/Edit Gnome Desktop files from the CLI
+Create/Edit Gnome/KDE Desktop files from the CLI

 ## .desktop file creator/editor
-Are you tired of manually creating .desktop files?
+Are you tired of manually creating .desktop files for your desktop?

 ### Installation
 `npm i -g @master.technology/desktopmenuitem`